Loading…

 Learning Objectives

-Identify specific inclusive leadership behaviors that can enhance individual and team-level outcomes; Learn about the challenges and barriers associated with inclusive leadership practices; Discuss evidence-based ways to practice inclusive leadership that resonate with all employees.
+Identify specific inclusive leadership behaviors that can enhance individual and team-level outcomes; List the challenges and barriers associated with inclusive leadership practices; Discuss evidence-based ways to practice inclusive leadership that resonate with all employees.

 Chair